rvnamba/price-demand-model/README.md

 │   └── residual_plot.png
 └── README.md
 About This Project
-This is our Math Modeling FCO.
-We built an exponential demand model using Philippine rice retail price and demand data from 2000 to 2022.
-The model Q = 7.7414 x e^(0.0156P) was fitted in MATLAB using fminsearch().
-We got R² = 0.7022, MAE = 0.9266 MMT, and RMSE = 1.1347 MMT.
+This repository contains the MATLAB implementation of a linear demand model fitted to annual Philippine rice retail price and demand data (2000–2022).
+The model Q = 6.6489 + 0.1942P was estimated using the Nelder-Mead Simplex algorithm via fminsearch().
+Model performance: R² = 0.7103, MAE = 0.9236 MMT, RMSE = 1.1191 MMT, SSR = 28.8028.
 Requirements
-•	MATLAB (any recent version)
+•	MATLAB (R2021a or later recommended)
-•	No extra toolboxes needed
+•	No additional toolboxes required — fminsearch() is built into standard MATLAB
-•	Rice_Price_and_Demand.csv must be in the same folder as demand_model.m How to Run
+•	Rice_Price_and_Demand.csv must be in the same working directory as demand_model.m How to Run
-9. Download or clone the repository.
+9. Clone or download the repository.
-10. Open MATLAB and go to the folder where the files are saved.
+10. Open MATLAB and set the working directory to the folder containing both demand_model.m and Rice_Price_and_Demand.csv.
-11. Open demand_model.m.
+11. Open demand_model.m in the MATLAB Editor.
 12. Press F5 or click Run.
-13. You will see the parameter estimates and error metrics in the Command Window.
+13. The Command Window will display iteration progress, parameter estimates (a, b), final SSR, R², MAE, and RMSE.
-14. Two figures will pop up: the demand curve and the residual plot.
+14. Figure 1 (demand curve) and Figure 2 (residual plot) will open automatically.
-15. A new CSV file with the predicted values will also be saved in the same folder.
+15. A new file Rice_Price_and_Demand_with_Predictions.csv will be saved in the working directory.
-Dataset
+Dataset Description
-File: Rice Price and Demand.csv
+File: Rice_Price_and_Demand.csv
 •	Source: Philippine Statistics Authority (PSA)
-•	Years covered: 2000 to 2022 (23 data points)
+•	Coverage: 2000–2022 (23 annual observations)
-•	Column 1 — Year
+•	Column 1 — Year: calendar year of observation
-•	Column 2 — Rice Price Retail (PHP/kg) — this is P in the model
+•	Column 2 — Rice Price Retail (PHP/kg): annual average retail price, used as P
-•	Column 3 — Demand (MMT) — this is Q in the model
+•	Column 3 — Demand (MMT): total annual rice demand, used as Q Expected Output
-Expected Output
 --- PARAMETER ESTIMATES ---
-a = 7.7414
+a = 6.6489
-b = 0.0156
+b = 0.1942
-Iterations = [value]
-SSR = [value]
+Iterations: [value]  |  SSR: 28.8028

 --- ERROR METRICS ---
-R2   = 0.7022
-MAE  = 0.9266 MMT
-RMSE = 1.1347 MMT
+R2: 0.7103  |  MAE: 0.9236 MMT  |  RMSE: 1.1191 MMT
 Notes
-•	No toolbox needed. fminsearch() is built into MATLAB.
+•	No Statistics and Machine Learning Toolbox is required.
+The implementation relies solely on fminsearch(), which is available in all standard MATLAB installations.
-•	b is positive because rice demand went up over time due to population growth, not because of price.
-We explain this in the paper.
+•	The fitted model produces a positive slope (b > 0) because aggregate rice demand increased alongside prices over the 22-year study period, primarily due to population growth.
+This is discussed in the Limitations section of the paper.
-•	Make sure the CSV file is in the same folder before running.
+•	Ensure that Rice_Price_and_Demand.csv is in the same directory as demand_model.m before running the script.
-•	Each group member should commit their own files to the repo.
+•	All group members are expected to make individual commits to their respective sections of the repository to satisfy the collaborative version history requirement.